linnabrown/run_dbcan/README.md

 - 10/08/2019
 We create a [python package](https://pypi.org/project/run-dbcan/#files).
 Be sure to install [Anaconda](https://www.anaconda.com/) or Miniconda first, and then use the following commands to install our program one time.
-I strongly recommend you to use virtual environment to seperate your own system and this executive scripts.
+We strongly recommend you to use virtual environment to seperate your own system and this executive scripts.
+Please make sure to use `conda install -c bioconda diamond hmmer=3.1b2 prodigal fraggenescan` and following database installation script to have the appropriate dependencies and database installed and configured.
 ```
 #create virtual environment
 mkdir -p ~/virtualenvs